Libertyville

 Historic Charm

-The roots of Libertyville date back to the 1830s, when the first English settlers arrived and called the region home.
+The roots of Libertyville date back to the 1830s, when early settlers first arrived and established the community.
 Though the village has advanced over the years, much of its early history still exists in landmarks like The Cook House, The Proctor Building, The David Adler Cultural Center, and the still-active Libertyville Station railroad line initially constructed in 1881.

 park with lake